VictorCazanave/svg-maps/packages/taiwan/README.md

 This map is based on the work of [simplemaps](https://simplemaps.com).

-The original map is available [here](https://simplemaps.com/resources/svg-tw) under the [Free for Commercial and Personal Use](https://simplemaps.com/resources/svg-license) license.
+The original map is available [here](https://simplemaps.com/resources/svg-tw) under the [Free for Commercial and Personal Use](https://simplemaps.com/resources/svg-license) license and its distribution has been kindly allowed only for this project.

 ### Changes